zwave-js/zwave-js-ui/docs/usage/setup.md

 ### Device values configuration

 The Device values configuration table can be found under [General](#general) section and can be used to create valueIds specific configurations for each device.
-This means that if you create an entry here this configuration will be applyed to all device of the same type in your Network.
+This means that if you create an entry here this configuration will be applied to all device of the same type in your Network.

 ![Gateway values](../_images/gateway_values_table.png)